Digital Rights Management, Meet Digital Asset Management

 How does digital rights management work in a DAM?

-Some digital asset management systems have prioritized rights management features.
+Some digital asset management systems have prioritized rights management features, offering tools that can help track the rights and usage of your various digital assets.
 Here are a few examples of how DAM can help you manage asset rights:

 Permissions

-- Format: Some permissioning systems allow you to set the resolution or format for an asset.
-For instance, you could only allow general users to see lower-resolution proxies rather than giving them access to the original format.
+• Format: Some permissioning systems allow you to set the resolution or format for an asset.
+For instance, you could only allow general users to see lower-resolution proxies rather than giving them access to the original format, or require they only download watermarked images.

-- Download: Don’t want an asset to get out?
+• Download: Don’t want an asset to ever make it into the public eye?
 Set permissions to stop users from downloading.

-- Share: If you have sensitive assets, you can keep them safe by limiting who can share them.
+• Share: If you have sensitive assets, you can keep them safe by limiting who can share digital assets.

 Embargo / Expiration Dates